Browse Category

 Latest Satellite News & Insights 25.06.2025

-EarthDaily Analytics launched its first Earth observation satellite, initiating a next-generation ten-satellite constellation to deliver daily AI-ready global imagery and analytics, with the full constellation expected to be operational next year.
-SpaceX launched 27 Starlink satellites from Cape Canaveral on a Falcon 9 booster (B1080) in its 20th flight, with the first stage successfully recovered, expanding global internet coverage to over 7,800 active relays.
-James Webb Space Telescope captured its first direct image of exoplanet TWA 7 b about 110 light-years away using a coronagraph on the MIRI instrument.
-ESA’s Biomass satellite released its first radar images using P-band synthetic
+EarthDaily Analytics launched its first Earth observation satellite, beginning a ten-satellite constellation set to be fully operational next year.
+SpaceX sent 27 Starlink satellites into orbit from Cape Canaveral, bringing the active total to over 7,800.
+James Webb Space Telescope captured its first direct image of exoplanet TWA 7 b.
+ESA's Biomass satellite released its first global forest radar images.

 Jeff Bezos vs. Elon Musk: How Amazon’s New Kuiper Satellites Could Disrupt a $100 Billion Space‑Internet Gold Rush